localstack/docs/content/en/getting-started/help-and-support/index.md

 We welcome any feedback as we continue to improve LocalStack for all users.

+{{< callout >}}
+At the moment, we only provide support in `English`, as we are an international team with members from various regions.
+ This allows us to maintain clear and consistent internal communication across all our locations.
+{{< /callout >}}

 ## Support Coverage

 | Plan                | Tier |